 In general, Carrols' obligations under the senior credit facility are guaranteed by Carrols Restaurant Group and all of Carrols' material subsidiaries and are collateralized by all of Carrols' and its subsidiaries' assets, a pledge of Carrols' common stock and the stock of each of Carrols' subsidiaries.
 The senior credit facility contains certain covenants, including, without limitation, those limiting Carrols' and its subsidiaries' ability to incur indebtedness, incur liens, sell or acquire assets or businesses, change the nature of its business, engage in transactions with related parties, make certain investments or pay dividends.
-In addition, Carrols is required to maintain certain financial ratios, including fixed charge coverage, senior leverage, and total leverage ratios (all as defined under the senior credit facility).
-At September 30, 2006, Carrols was in compliance with these covenants in its senior credit facility.
+In addition, Carrols is required to maintain certain financial ratios, including fixed charge coverage, senior leverage, and total leverage ratios (all as defined under the senior

-CARROLS RESTAURANT GROUP, INC. AND SUBSIDIARY NOTES TO CONSOLIDATED FINANCIAL STATEMENTS (Information as of September 30, 2006 and for the nine months ended September 30, 2005 and 2006 is Unaudited) (In thousands of dollars, except share and per share amounts)
+(Information as of September 30, 2006 and for the nine months ended September 30, 2005 and 2006 is Unaudited) (In thousands of dollars, except share and per share amounts)